bsu-cs222-spring25-dll/Final-Project-TeamG/README.md

 During this implementation, the following classes belowed that were created and also that shows description of what each set of the classes do.

-Classes Created:
+### Classes Created:
 - <p> Battle Menu (Sets the battle up for the player.
 Once the player completes the battle, redirects to EndCard class.) <br>

-- <p> EndCard (Once the player is finished battling,results will show victory or defeat, after the score is displayed, they have an option to exit the game, restart the battle, or go back to main menu to create a new player.) <br>
+- <p> EndCard (Once the player is finished battling, results will show victory or defeat, after the score is displayed, they have an option to exit the game, restart the battle, or go back to main menu to create a new player.) <br>

 - <p> Main (Runs the code through this class). <br>